yochaigal/cairn/wip/2e/forest-seeds.md

 #### Monster

-Monsters are any dangerous creature that lives in a dungeon.
+Monsters are any dangerous creature that live in the forest.
 This does not mean it will attack intruders by default!
-Monsters are not simply "waiting around" for the characters to find them, but instead have their own wants and goals, even if they are simply looking for their next meal.
+Monsters are not "waiting around" for characters to stumble upon them, but have their own wants and goals.
 Some monsters can talk, reason, and even beg for mercy. _People can be monsters, too_.

 Roll 2d20 and combine the results.